Karrueche Tran Feud: ‘Privacy’ Singer Chris Brown Dissed In New Soulja Boy Lyrics

 The first celebrity feud of 2017 kicked off on January 3, with Soulja Boy launching an attack on Brown on Twitter.
 Soulja Boy claims he was threatened by Chris Brown for liking an Instagram photo of his ex-girlfriend actress Karrueche Tran.
 According to Billboard, the feud quickly turned personal when Soulja Boy released a series of videos attacking Brown’s parenting skills and taunting him for his 2009 attack on then-girlfriend Rihana.
 That being said, Soulja Boy did appear to later walk back his comments by apologizing to Brown for igniting the feud between the pair.

 As to be expected, Chris Brown didn’t take long to retaliate.
 In his own series of videos, Brown expressed his disgust for Soulja Boy’s comments and appeared to suggest that the pair settles the score in the boxing ring.
-He suggested that the pair should forgo a traditional social media exchange in favor of three rounds in the boxing ring instead.
+He suggested that the pair should forgo a traditional social media exchange for three rounds in the boxing ring instead.

 RELATED STORIES ON INQUISITR: